mikeleeco/mikeleeco.github.com/src/routes/posts/posts/2023-10-23-dc-takeoff.md

 It was special having family nearby in DC.
 I'm excited to be close to family and friends in Milwaukee, too.
 We'll see how I acclimate to the winters (eep).
 I had hoped a Brewers playoff run might welcome me home but instead was greeted to my spirit torn in two.
 Til next year.

 The Thomas piece that moved me the most on my visit was _Aquatic Gardens_.
 The chaotic blue brush strokes seem to ripple across the canvas in waves.
-A bay of calm yellow lillipads are gently thrashed back into position as you navigate one part to another.
+A bay of calm yellow lily pads are gently thrashed back into position as you navigate one part to another.

   <Image src="/img/SAAM-1980.36.7_2_screen.jpg"  text="Alma Thomas, Aquatic Gardens, 1973, acrylic on canvas, 72 x 52 in.
 (182.8 x 132.1 cm), Smithsonian American Art Museum, Bequest of the artist, 1980.36.7.
 Accessed from:  <a target='_blank' href='https://americanart.si.edu/artwork/aquatic-gardens-23999'>Smithsonian American Art Museum</a>"  alt="Aquatic Gardens.
 Composition of paint splotches shades of dark blues, arranged randomly in waves across a yellow canvas, by Alma Thomas" />

 It was inspired by the Kenilworth Park & Aquatic Gardens.
 The Gardens are an oasis of riverbeds on DC's Northeastern border.
-The Anacostia River here teems with lillipads, wildflowers, rare birds, and other wildlife.
+The Anacostia River here teems with lily pads, wildflowers, rare birds, and other wildlife.
 A place with so much beauty Fox News might try to convince you it doesn't exist in DC.

 <div class='flex flex-col'>

   <div class="flex-row">

-    <Image src="/img/3738111976_c2de9968cf_c.jpg"  alt="A photograph of two turtles perched on a rock in a stream next to a bay of lillipads." text="Two turtles perched on a rock in a stream next to a bay of lillipads in Kenilworth Park & Aquatic Gardens in Washington, DC.
+    <Image src="/img/3738111976_c2de9968cf_c.jpg"  alt="A photograph of two turtles perched on a rock in a stream next to a bay of lily pads." text="Two turtles perched on a rock in a stream next to a bay of lily pads in Kenilworth Park & Aquatic Gardens in Washington, DC.
 Accessed from Adam Fagen's <a target='_blank' href='https://www.flickr.com/photos/afagen/3738111976/'>Flickr photostream</a>" />

-    <Image src="/img/3739013972_eac1be384d_c.jpg"  alt="A photograph of a snake scooting across lillipads in Kenilworth Park & Aquatic Gardens in Washington, DC" text="A snake scooting across lillipads.
+    <Image src="/img/3739013972_eac1be384d_c.jpg"  alt="A photograph of a snake scooting across lily pads in Kenilworth Park & Aquatic Gardens in Washington, DC" text="A snake scooting across lily pads.
 Accessed from Adam Fagen's <a target='_blank' href='https://www.flickr.com/photos/afagen/3739013972/'>Flickr photostream</a>" />

-    <Image src="/img/3738060962_4eec2f1297_c.jpg"  alt="A photograph of a bay of green lillipads.
-A few in the center are topped with white flowers." text="A bay of green lillipads topped with white flowers in Kenilworth Park & Aquatic Gardens in Washington, DC.
+    <Image src="/img/3738060962_4eec2f1297_c.jpg"  alt="A photograph of a bay of green lily pads.
+A few in the center are topped with white flowers." text="A bay of green lily pads topped with white flowers in Kenilworth Park & Aquatic Gardens in Washington, DC.
 Accessed from Adam Fagen's <a target='_blank' href='https://www.flickr.com/photos/afagen/3738060962/'>Flickr photostream</a>" />

     <Image src="/img/3737314319_23e57f7dc8_c.jpg"  alt="A photograph of a field of tropical lilies ready to bloom." text="A field of pink tropical lilies nearing bloom in Kenilworth Park & Aquatic Gardens in Washington, DC.
 Accessed from Adam Fagen's <a target='_blank' href='https://www.flickr.com/photos/afagen/3737333739/'>Flickr photostream</a>" />